Prague is a city that is slightly similar to Budapest.

 ST. VITUS CATHEDRAL.

-It is the biggest Roman Catholic church in all of Czech Republic.
+It is the biggest Roman Catholic church in Czech Republic.

 Hours, ticket prices, and rules about photography can be found HERE on their website.

-Definitely my favorite site in all of Prague to photograph.
+Definitely my favorite site in Prague to photograph.

 Once you get done walking around the castle grounds you can start to head back to Old Town.